awsdocs/amazon-chime-administration-guide/doc_source/start-kinesis-vc.md

 When you enable media streaming for your Amazon Chime Voice Connector, Amazon Chime creates an IAM service\-linked role called AWSServiceRoleForAmazonChimeVoiceConnector\.

+## Starting Media Streaming<a name="start-kinesis"></a>

+Start media streaming for your Amazon Chime Voice Connector from the Amazon Chime console\.

 **To start media streaming for your Amazon Chime Voice Connector**

 1. Open the Amazon Chime console at [https://chime\.aws\.amazon\.com/](https://chime.aws.amazon.com)\.